 Akua O. Gyamerah, DrPH, MPH

 Akua Gyamerah completed her Master's and Doctor of Public Health degrees in sociomedical sciences at Columbia University's Mailman School of Public Health.
-She has worked on research in sexual health and HIV/AIDS focusing on general and LGBTQI populations.
-Akua’s research examines social determinants of health and the design of structural interventions and advocacy efforts to address them.
-Her dissertation research was based on a study examining Ghana's emerging role as a model country in the region for HIV prevention focused on men who have sex men (MSM).
-She examined the development and implementation of HIV prevention policies and programs, how men experience them, and sociocultural factors shaping them given that sex between men is criminalized in Ghana.
-As a TAPS Fellow, she plans to build on this research by conducting a needs assessment to understand the HIV risk and treatment needs of MSM, especially the most hidden members of that population.
-Akua is a Gates Millennium Scholar.
-Her research has been supported in part by the Fulbright U.S. Student Program and the NIH’s Ruth L. Kirschstein National Research Service Award Individual Predoctoral Fellowship.
+She has worked on research in sexual health and HIV/AIDS among general and LGBTQI populations.
+Akua’s research examines social determinants of health and structural interventions and advocacy efforts to address them.
+Her dissertation was based on a study examining Ghana's emerging role as a model country in sub-Saharan Africa for HIV prevention efforts focused on men who have sex men (MSM).
+Specifically, she examined the development, implementation, and reception of HIV prevention policies and programs for MSM and sociocultural factors shaping these efforts given that sex between men is criminalized and stigmatized in Ghana.
+As a TAPS Fellow, she plans to build on this research by examining the HIV risk and treatment needs of Ghanaian men who have sex with men, especially the most hard-to-reach members of this population.
+Akua's research has been supported in part by the Fulbright U.S. Student Program and the NIH’s Ruth L. Kirschstein National Research Service Award Individual Predoctoral Fellowship.

 Pamela Murnane, PhD, MPH